10thrangerregiment-dev/Aircraft-Systems/README.md

 #### What it is

-Out-the-window aviation chrome.
+Aviation Display.
 Press **`Shift+H`** while you're in the pilot seat and a HUD overlay paints itself over your normal forward view.
-Think of it as the symbology you'd see on a real HMD — heading, attitude, altitude, airspeed, fuel, weapon info, and a few worldspace symbols floating over real positions in the world.
+Think of it as the symbology you'd see on a real HMD — heading, attitude, altitude, airspeed, fuel, weapon info, and a few worldspace symbols to assist with situational awareness.

 The HMD **hides automatically when the TGP is open** and **comes back automatically when the TGP closes** — if you'd toggled it on.
-State is sticky: turn it on once, it'll keep coming back across TGP cycles.

 #### What you see

 **Top of the view** — a compass scroller.
-The tape slides under a fixed caret, so the heading you're flying is always under the pointer.
-To the left of the caret you read `HDG 273` (current aircraft heading); separately, `EYE 281` shows where your head is pointing (aircraft heading + neck twist).
+Above it you read `HDG 273` (current aircraft heading); separately, `EYE 281` shows where your head is pointing (aircraft heading + neck twist).

-**Center-left** — pitch and roll in numbers (`PIT +03  ROL -12`), plus a horizon bar that rolls and pitches in real time.
-A vertical pitch ladder runs alongside the horizon, calibrated to roughly 3 pixels per degree.
+**Pitch/Roll Ladder** — A vertical pitch/roll ladder is across the middle.
+This goes to a maximum of 60 degrees of pitch, and 90 degrees of roll.
+The center lines up with the right side caret for 0 pitch/roll.

-**Vertical strip on one side** — a VSI (vertical speed indicator).
+**VSI** — Vertical Speed Indicator.
 Caret rides up or down off a fixed zero baseline as your climb/sink rate changes.
-Below a configurable sink threshold (default −5 m/s), the caret tints **red** — visual cue you're descending hard.
+Below a configurable sink threshold (default −5 m/s), the caret tints **red**.

-**Airspeed readout** — just the number, in knots.
-Indicated airspeed convention (horizontal-only — climbing straight up doesn't inflate it).
+**Airspeed readout** — To the left of the Pitch/Roll.
+Displays speed in knots.

 **Fuel time** — text label showing time-to-empty at current burn rate.
 Reads `FUEL 14:32` normally; when remaining time drops below 10 minutes, it switches to `BINGO 04:58`.
-When you're hovering / refueling / fuel isn't flowing, it shows `FUEL --:--` until the sample stabilizes.

 **Weapon name + ammo** — current weapon and the round count.
 Shows `NO WEP` if the aircraft doesn't have a pilot-controlled weapon.

-#### CCIP — where your rounds will land
+#### CCIP — Continuously Computed Impact Point

 When the aircraft has a weapon and the HMD's up, the **CCIP pipper** floats in the forward view at the spot where the rounds (or rockets) are predicted to impact — accounting for gravity, drag, your aircraft's motion, and the weapon's actual ballistics.

 There are two shapes:

 - **Rocket I-beam** — appears when you're armed with Hydra-70 / LAU / S5 / S8.
-Uses motor-burn integration.
 - **Gun/cannon crosshair** — appears when you're on M134 / GAU-17 / GAU-19 / GAU-21 / M230 / M242 / chain gun.
-Uses ballistic integration with per-weapon muzzle velocity and drag values lifted directly from the in-game ammo data.

 Only one pipper shows at a time.
-When you cycle weapons, the old pipper hides immediately and the new one comes up — no stale crosshair from your last weapon.
+When you cycle weapons, the old pipper hides immediately.

 > [!WARNING]
 > If the pipper would land beyond engagement range (3 km default), or behind the camera, it hides. **Don't trust a pipper you can't see.**

-#### Waypoint indicator — three modes
+#### Flight Computer

-A worldspace chevron that points at a "current waypoint" plus a label with the heading, distance, and time-of-flight at current speed. **`Shift+O`** cycles the source of that waypoint.
+A visual indicator that points at a "current waypoint" plus a label with the heading, distance, and time-of-flight at current speed. **`Shift+O`** cycles the source of that waypoint.

 ##### Mode 1 — `WP` (single waypoint, yours)